axway-streams/axway-amplify-streams-js/stockmarket-angular2/README.md

 The streamdata.io JavaScript SDK allows the use of streamdata.io to get data pushed from various sources and use them in your application.

-If you have any questions or feedback, feel free to ask: support@streamdata.io

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

 ## Development server